HOW TO FIND A MILITARY DIVORCE ATTORNEY

 *For full medical benefits, you must be married at least 20 years, the other party must have served at least 20 years in the military, and there must be an overlap of at least 20 years between these two.
 Such coverage is usually called “20-20-20” coverage.
 It is critical for long-term marriages for the lawyer to understand this so as to avoid getting a divorce “too early.”

-Am I entitled to a share of my spouse's retired pay?
+What federal law sets out my entitlement to a share of my spouse’s retired pay?

 *There is no federal entitlement.
 FSPA says that it’s up to the states to decide whether to divide military pensions or not.

 What effect does VA compensation have on pension division?